kaosnyrb/StarArmory/README.md

 # StarArmory
-A Starfield tool for adding other armour mods into the world
+A Starfield tool for integrating other Starfiepd mods seamlessly into the game.

 Build on https://github.com/Mutagen-Modding/Mutagen

-This tool is an attempt to take other peoples awesome armor/clothing mods and make NPC's wear them in a sensible way.
+This tool takes other peoples awesome armor/clothing/weapon mods and allows them to be used by NPC's and appear as loot in the game, giving a more natural playthrough.

+# Features

+Load order based Item scanning, support for all mods even those not created yet.

+Data driven faction integrations, allowing extention without code changes.

+Legendary support for modded clothes/armor/weapons which didnt have it before.

+Vanilla removal mode, allowing only modded content to spawn.